dart-archive/www.dartlang.org/src/site/articles/serialization/index.markdown

 Being able to serialize and deserialize objects is a common task in web apps.
 Here are a few typical cases of using serialization:

-* Communicating with an external system, API, or web service
+* Communication with an external system, API, or web service
 * Storing objects in a database
 * Sending objects between a Dart web client and a Dart server